aws-cloudformation/aws-cloudformation-resource-providers-redshift/endpoint-access/docs/README.md

 #### ResourceOwner

-The cluster owner's AWS account ID.
+The AWS account ID of the owner of the cluster.

 _Required_: No